-- 10% increase in bus service which represents 40% of the bus service expansion identified in the entire 10-Year Vision; - 15% increase in HandyDART service; - 20% increase in rail service; - New or expanded transit services for neighbourhoods that currently have few or no transit options today; - Safer walking and cycling routes; and - Reduced traffic congestion by fixing bottlenecks on major roads.
+• 10% increase in bus service - which represents 40% of the bus service expansion identified in the entire 10-Year Vision;

+• 15% increase in HandyDART service;

+• 20% increase in rail service;

+• New or expanded transit services for neighbourhoods that currently have few - or no - transit options today;

+• Safer walking and cycling routes; and

+• Improvements to the Major Road Network.

 An integrated, sustainable, and innovative transportation system is vital to protecting our quality of life and supporting a more productive economy for Metro Vancouver.
-On behalf of TransLink, I want to convey our excitement to begin implementing Phase One of the 10-Year Vision.
-We are committed to its success, and we look forward to continuing to work closely and collaboratively with decision-makers at all levels to make this Plan and the entire 10-Year Vision a reality.
+On behalf of TransLink, I want to convey our excitement to begin implementing Phase with decision-makers at all levels to make this Plan and the entire 10-Year Vision a reality.